-In August 2019, the Company entered into a sale agreement pursuant to which the Company may offer and sell shares of its common stock, from time to time, up to an aggregate gross sales proceeds of \$50.0 million through an "at the market offering" program under a shelf registration statement on Form S-3.
-To date, the Company has not sold any shares under this agreement.
+In August 2019, we entered into a sale agreement pursuant to which we may offer and sell shares of its common stock, from time to time, up to an aggregate gross sales proceeds of \$50.0 million through an "at the market offering" program, or the ATM Program, under a shelf registration statement on Form S-3 (File No. 333-226725).
+Through December 31, 2020, we have sold \$10.0 million of common shares under the ATM Program.

 In November 2019, we entered into a securities purchase agreement for a private placement with a select group of institutional investors.
-The private placement, referred to as the PIPE, consisted of 9,014,960 units, at a price of \$3.55 per unit, for gross proceeds of approximately \$32.0 million, and net proceeds to the Company of approximately \$31.0 million, after deducting placement agent fees and estimated offering expenses payable by us.
+The private placement, referred to as the PIPE, consisted of 9,014,960 units, at a price of \$3.55 per unit, for gross proceeds of approximately \$32.0 million, and net proceeds to us of approximately \$31.0 million, after deducting placement agent fees and estimated offering expenses payable by us.
 Each unit consists of (i) one share of our common stock or 0.001 shares of non-voting Series C convertible preferred stock, and (ii) one immediately-exercisable warrant to purchase one share of our common stock with an exercise price of \$7.10.